Geneva Airport (GVA) in Switzerland and France

 Geneva Airport is shared by Switzerland and France.
 The airport has Swiss and French sectors with the Swiss (or international) sector the larger and more important part of the airport.
 Immigration control is unified as both France and Switzerland are parties to the Schengen Agreement but customs checks are possible between the two sectors.

-All public transportation, including buses to French towns, departs from the Swiss part of Geneva Airport.
+All public transportation, including buses to French cities, departs from the Swiss part of Geneva Airport.

 Most travelers arrive and depart from the Swiss (or international) sector of the airport but flights from Geneva to airports in France are considered domestic flights and require passengers to check-in in the French Sector.